-Fig 2.8 The general approval procedure for autonomous ships
+Fig 2.8 The general approval procedure for autonomous ships (2023)

 - 2. Autonomous level AL1 or AL2 ships whose decision-making and execution is performed by the onboard operator are to comply with the existing classification approval procedure. - 3.
-New concept designs that are difficult to apply to classification technology rules, such as ships with an autonomous level of AL3 or higher in which decision-making and execution are carried out by the system, are to comply with the Guidance for Approval of Risk-based Ship Design.
+The risk-based ship design approval procedure or risk assessment may be accepted for new concept designs that are difficult to apply the Classification Technical Rules, such as ships with an autonomous level of AL3 or higher, where decision-making and execution are performed by the system.
+(2023)